In our previous study, the descendants or Children of Abraham refused to accept Jesus as the Messiah and attempted to stone Him to death.

 This unlearned, previously blind man begins to lecture these powerful, and intellectual, Pharisees.

 VERSES 32-33: "Never since the world began has it been heard that anyone opened the eyes of a man born blind.
 33 If this man were not from God, he could do nothing."

-He said never has it been heard that anyone had ever opened the eyes of the blind.
-This man, born blind, like most with any knowledge of God, recognized that the restoration of his sight could have only been a miracle from God.
+eyes of the blind.
+This man, who had been born blind, realized that the restoration of his sight was a miracle from God.